typebytes/angular-checklist/content/architecture/use-smart-and-dumb-components.md

 * Receives data through `@Input`s and communicates only with it's direct parent through `@Output`s.
 * Dumb components should not receive `Observables` as inputs.
-* It does not know about the rest of the application and hence does not know where it is being used.
+* They do not know about the rest of the application and hence does not know where they are being used.
 * Can contain business logic, but only logic that belongs to the scope of this component.
 For example, a pagination component can contain logic to calculate the number of 'boxes' to show.
 It does not know what happens when a user clicks a page number.
 In that case, it would emit a custom event to notify its parent that something has happened.
 The parent component then decides what to do and takes action.
-* It can use other dumb components as children.
+* They can use other dumb components as children.
-* It can inject services that are related to the view layer of your application (think `TranslateService`, `Router`, ...) but never services that handle business logic such as fetching data.
+* They can inject services that are related to the view layer of your application (think `TranslateService`, `Router`, ...) but never services that handle business logic such as fetching data.

 ### Smart Component

 * Smart components are application-level components.
-* It knows how to fetch data and persist changes.
+* They know how to fetch data and persist changes.
-* It passes data down to dumb components as much as possible and mostly only contains business logic to fetch data.
+* They pass data down to dumb components as much as possible and mostly only contains business logic to fetch data.
-* It composes several other dumb components in its template.
+* They compose several other dumb components in its template.
-* It listens for events emitted by dumb components and performs the required action.
+* They listen for events emitted by dumb components and perform the required action.

 ## Benefits